csivitu/authorized_users/README.md

 AuthorizedKeysCommandUser nobody
 ```

-Now if you want to give access, to say github user `thebongy` to  root on the server, just make a file at `server_name/root`, and add
+Now if you want to give access, to say github user `thebongy` to  root on the server, just make a file at `server_name/root` on this repo, and add
 `thebongy` inside the file.
 That's it!